b0gdanw/AppleScripts/README.md

 NConvertHEICtoJPEG.scpt uses NConvert to convert HEIC/HEIF files to JPEG and remove metadata.
 Note: "NConvert is provided as FREEWARE (NO Adware, NO Spyware) for private or educational use (including non-profit organizations)." https://www.xnview.com/en/nconvert/

-appexRemover.scpt finds and offers the option to delete appex files from applications
+SafariWebAppUninstaller.scpt - AppleScript that searches for files or folders associated with a web app created by Safari on macOS Sonoma or later

 SortText.scpt takes the text from clipboard, sorts it and copies the sorted text back into clipboard

-Unpack-Repack-PKG.scpt unpack a pgk file, repack the folder into a pkg file without signature

 Remove-quarantine-attribute_Sign-with-an ad-hoc-signature.scpt The script checks if an app has the quarantine attribute and if it is signed.
 Then offers to remove the quarantine attribute, remove the signature and re-sign the app with an ad-hoc signature.

+Unpack-Repack-PKG.scpt unpack a pgk file, repack the folder into a pkg file without signature

 Introduction to AppleScript Language Guide https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptLangGuide/introduction/ASLR_intro.html